Economy

 Share

 In response to these challenges, Bank Negara Malaysia (BNM) has maintained its 2025 growth forecast at 4.5% to 5.5%.
 BNM Governor Abdul Rasheed Ghaffour emphasized that sustained domestic demand, driven by robust investment activity from multi-year projects, would be the key growth driver.
-He also highlighted the importance of Malaysia’s diversified economic structure and policy tools in global uncertainties.
+He also highlighted the importance of Malaysia’s diversified economic structure and policy tools in navigating global uncertainties.

 Share